Salah-1/on_delete_event/README.md

 This module takes action when the above named drupal event happens.
 Name of the module:  *on_delete_event*

+### To test it
+- Enable the module
+- Create and delete some node/record
+- Then our event should be notified

 #### Below is what the directory structure looks like for our d8 module.
 /on_delete_event → (module name)